-All papers are to be filed electronically as set forth in Rule 1.06.
+All papers are to be filed electronically as set forth in Local rule 1.6.

 DEPENDENCY

 3.6 TRIAL BRIEF REQUIREMENT

 In all contested juvenile dependency matters, parties must file trial briefs at least one (1) week prior to the hearing or per the briefing schedule set by the court.
 Any exceptions to this rule must be with prior approval of the court.